CailinBellWold/Gift-List/README.md

 ## Core Objectives Met

-1. When a user views the homepage, they can find a link to log in or create an account.
+1. When a user views the homepage, they will find a site description and buttons to sign in or create an account.
-2. When a user attempts to log in or sign up on the login page, they can log in or create a password-protected account.
+2. When a user attempts to sign in or create an account, they can sign in or create a password-protected account.
-3. When a user views the user's landing page in a logged-in state, they see a list of al gifts they added
+3. When a user views the user's landing page in a logged-in state, they see a list of all the gifts they have added.
-4. When a user views the user's landing page in a logged-out state, they are redirected to the login page.
+4. When a user views the user's landing page in a logged-out state, they are redirected to the sign in page.
-5. When a user clicks the 'add' button to add a new gift, they have the opportunity to enter information about the new gift, including recipient and description as well as the ability to save the new gift.
+5. When a user clicks the 'add' button to add a new gift, they have the opportunity to enter the gift recipient and description and to save the new gift.
-6. When a user clicks on a gift line from their user landing page to edit a gift, they are able to edit the recipient and description for that gift line or to check off the gift as purchased, and to save the gift.
+6. When a user clicks on the 'update' button associated with a specific gift, they are able to edit the recipient and description or to check off the gift as purchased, and to save the gift.
-7. When a user clicks on the save button after having edited or added information about a new gift, they are redirected to their user landing page, where the new or updated gift renders with its associated updates.
+7. When a user clicks on the 'save' button after having edited or added information about a gift, they are redirected to their user landing page, where the new or updated gift renders with its associated updates.
-8. When the user clicks on the 'purchased/done' toggle on a gift line to mark the gift as purchased, the page updates with the gift marked as purchased.

 ## Technologies Used

 - JavaScript
-- mySQL
+- MySQL
 - Node.js
 - [NPM Express.js Package](https://www.npmjs.com/package/express)
 - [NPM Handlebars.js Package](https://www.npmjs.com/package/handlebars)